Dr. Stephen Greenberg Oral History

 May 21, 2024

 Higingbotham: Good afternoon.
 Today is May 21st, 2024.
-I am Haley Higginbotham, an Archivist at the Office of NIH History and Stetten Museum.
+I am Haley Higingbotham, an Archivist at the Office of NIH History and Stetten Museum.
 I am joined today by Dr. Stephen Greenberg.
 Dr. Greenberg is the retired Head of Rare Books and Manuscripts section of the History of Medicine Division [HMD] at the National Library of Medicine [NLM], where he worked for almost 30 years.
 Dr. Greenberg worked in a variety of roles at HMD at NLM, including as a Reference/Collection Access Librarian and Coordinator of Public Services.
 He currently is an adjunct Assistant Professor at the College of Information Studies University of Maryland at College Park, teaching courses on the history of the book.
 Thank you so much for joining me today.

 Greenberg: It's my pleasure.